Share screens using Messages on Mac

 Share a screen

-Select the person you want to share with in the Messages sidebar, then click Details.
+In the Messages app on your Mac, send a message to the person you want to share with, then click Details.

 Click the Screen Share button , then do one of the following.

-When the screen-sharing request is accepted, the Screen Sharing app opens.
-For information about using the Screen Sharing app, see Screen sharing overview.
+When the screen-sharing request is accepted, an audio call begins automatically (so you can talk while you work) and the Screen Sharing app opens.
+For information about using the Screen Sharing app, see Share the screen of another Mac.

 To stop screen sharing, do one of the following: